csebastiao/UrbanToyGraph/README.md

 - Grid graph: A grid of m columns and n nodes.
 Can select a different width and height.
 - Radial graph: Roads coming from a central node in a star-shaped structure.
 Can select the number of radial roads that will be evenly distributed around the central node.
 - Concentric graph: Nodes that are on connected circles.
 Can choose the number of radial roads and of circles (called zones).
 Can choose to put a central node connected to the first circle.
+- Fractal graph: Roads coming from a central node and branching in a fractal way.
+Can select the number of branches and the level of fractality desired.

 ## Installation